- January 23, 2026

 Fighting Force Collection was developed by Implicit Conversions.

 Fighting Force Collection has received positive reviews from players.
-Most players liked this game for its gameplay but disliked it for its graphics.
+Most players liked Fighting Force Collection for its music but disliked it for its graphics.

-Fighting Force Collection is a local co-op game.
+Fighting Force Collection is a single player game with multiplayer and local co-op support.

 Similar games include Double Dragon Trilogy, GEX Trilogy, Contra Anniversary Collection, Double Dragon 4, Teenage Mutant Ninja Turtles: The Cowabunga Collection and others.